Reirez/Movable-Character-in-Shell/README.md

 # Movable-Character-in-Shell
-A test on making a movable character
+A test on making a movable character in python shell/terminal